joaodigiorgio/custom_furniture_project1/README.md

 ## Description

 Custom Furniture is a project/study that provides a platform to create uniques furnitures.
-The project is developed with HTML, CSS, and JavaScript and aims to offer users a selection of affordable customs furniture packages.
+The project is developed with HTM and CSS, to offer users a selection of affordable customs furniture packages.

 ## Features